 That first ESPN tennis telecast – the U.S. vs. Argentina in a Davis Cup match in Memphis, Tenn., on September 14, 1979 – came just one week after ESPN had debuted on September 7.
 Among current ESPN commentators, only SportsCenter’s Bob Ley, who joined the company on September 9 of that year, has been with ESPN longer.
 In 2011, he also called the first match ever on ESPN 3D, a Gentlemen’s Semifinal at Wimbledon between Jo-Wilfried Tsonga and Novak Djokovic on Friday, July 1.
-An analyst at first for ESPN and even earlier for CBS, Drysdale has served as the network’s primary tennis host since the mid-1980s.
+An analyst at first for ESPN and even earlier for CBS, Drysdale has mostly called match play-by-play since the mid-1980s.

 Drysdale remains one of the most respected figures in the game.
 In 2011, the esteemed tennis journalist Steve Flink wrote, “Drysdale has long been one of the chief voices of reason and intelligence in the world of tennis.
 If the various political factions in the sport could ever agree on a Commissioner, he would get my vote in an instant.
 Drysdale knows the inner workings of tennis as well if not better than anyone, and he followed the US Open off court developments closely.”

 Noted for his low-key but elegant manner – of Drysdale, tennis legend Rod Laver once said, “(he) could talk a lion into becoming a vegetarian” – along with knowledge and objectivity, the affable and unflappable Drysdale, along with his instantly recognizable voice, has graced virtually every ESPN tennis telecast.